webyrd/mediKanren/biolink2/dbk/README.md

 * domain constraints
   * a var's possible values are the intersection of one or more as bounded sets
     * disagreeing bounds are refined by incremental intersection
+  * continuous/discrete sets
     * discrete values from a finite relation
-  * continuous ranges of values from an infinite relation
+    * mix of discrete and continuous ranges of values for an infinite relation
-    * types as ranges of values
+    * ordered, disjoint, singletons and open intervals
+      * usual total order
+    * abstract elements representing endpoints in widest open interval
+      * or consider () the smallest, and #t the largest value
+        * would mean moving booleans to the top of the total order
+    * define intersection involving intervals
   * disequality constraints punch holes in continuous ranges
+  * description metadata
-  * descriptions for subsumption and/or simplification with other constraints
+    * for subsumption and/or simplification with other constraints

+* replace relation/tables with a memory-only option for materialized-relation
+  * take a vector as a source instead of a directory path
+    * attribute-names attribute-types source-columns key-name tables indexes
+  * sort vector in-memory, vector-map and re-sort as necessary for indexing

 * materialized-relation
   * tables as independent helper relations providing constraints